Aston Martin Logo Meaning and History

 In 1947, the name of the new owner David Brown, who brought the new epoch to Aston Martin, was added to the logo.
 There was the new design of cars, the new Lagonda super engines, the new victories in Le Mans and the new name on the emblem.

 In several last decades, the company changed hands more than once.
 The name of David Brown disappeared off the logo.

 The modern emblem of the make is somewhat neutral: there are traditional wings and the name Aston Martin.
 The actual variant of Aston Martin logo is represented by a green rectangle on top of the white wings with the company’s name in capital letters.

 Aston Martin logo colors

 Aston Martin logo contains three tints: black, green and white.
-These colors mean special features of the make, as the style, goodwill, specialness, originality, excellence and eco- friendly type of the company.
+These colors mean special features of the make, like the style, goodwill, specialness, originality, excellence and eco-friendly type of the company.

 Aston Martin symbol: the latest changes